pkulchenko/ZeroBraneStudio/download.md

 <div class="separator" >&nbsp;</div>

 ## What are the most significant changes in this version?
-- Added Marmalade Quick auto-complete support and API documentation.
-- Added full Marmalade Quick debugging support (requires Quick 1.1+).
+- Added source code debugging (to support LuaJava and other engines).
+- Added scope-aware global/local/masked/masking variable highlighting.
+- Added 'Go To Definition' and 'Rename All Instances'.
+- Added package/plugin API.
+- Added Retina display support (can be enabled with `hidpi` option).
-- Improved Find/Replace behavior and functionality.
+- Improved auto-complete API with inheritance and table index support.
-- Added Recent File history navigation.
-- Added Preferences menu to simplify access to system/user settings.

 Full details are in the [changelog](https://github.com/pkulchenko/ZeroBraneStudio/blob/master/CHANGELOG.md).